Tackling Global Warming at Government

 Children And Violence

-... think it leans heavily towards censorship, a place the governments should not be treading.
-Many others tend to feel that it should be a high priority of the government to protect everyone from something that can potentially be bad, without even giving people the option to make their own decisions.
-The issue as to what extent the government should intervene with the way in which we live our lives is hotly contested, and it works in a much larger circle than just the control ...
+... everyone from something that can potentially be bad, without even giving people the option to make their own decisions.
+The issue as to what extent the government should intervene with the way in which we live our lives is hotly contested, and it works in a much larger circle than just the control of ...

 Read Full Article